 Finally, the solid case back has useful information, including “Open through glass”!
 Recessed in the centre is a nice gold medallion reiterating “Seiko Chronometer”.

 As to the piece itself, there was no box or papers or Seiko strap or buckle.
 Later that day I bought an Alligator/gold effect strap from Berry’s in York which works fine I think.
-The watch has apparently been serviced (?) and certainly seems to run OK.
+The watch has apparently been serviced and certainly seems to run OK, however the day/date change is a bit shaky but we will see (some models of this age did use some plastic parts that can now fail.
+Ed).
 The case has a fair few scratches and I do not think the crown is original.
 I like the watch so may see how much Seiko would charge to do some work on it.
 In pristine condition, it would make a super dress watch which I feel was the original intent.
 Did I get a deal?
 Well, I suppose I paid some £350 for the watch and I have found a couple online for some £800 so maybe I did.
 I think it possibly has some rarity too.
-Watch this space!

 Turning to the Favre Leuba, well this missive is really going to be minimalist as I have so little to go on!
 The case is stainless steel and a really boxy 35 x 12 mm or so, and like the Seiko has a solid screw back.
 Unlike the Seiko however there is nothing on this at all!